For years, environmentalists have urged us to travel less. But what if the solution is actually to travel more?

 It’s time, long past time, these views expanded.

 Plenty travel by train for leisure.
 And fly for work – and to get home.
 In our global world, home may be thousands of miles away.

 “No-one needs to travel,” I hear a lot.
 Well, like so many things, yes and no. We need food, clean water, shelter, a purpose.
 And to achieve many of those things, we need to travel.
 But pedantic points aside (good – Ed) let’s talk a bit more.

 In particular, let’s talk about the good travel does in relation to Earth Day.

 How can we save endangered animals?
 The threats, and therefore the solutions, are complex.
 Through a combination of habitat destruction, air and water pollution, hunting and traditional cultural practices, many species are at risk.

-On the other side of the world, Florida reports a successful increase in the number of manatees returning to their waters each year.
-Strict speed limits and sustainable tourism guidelines have been introduced - and tourists travel to swim with manatees in an ethical setting.
+On the other side of the world, Florida reported a successful increase in the number of manatees returning to their waters each year.
+Strict speed limits and sustainable tourism guidelines have been introduced – and tourists travel to swim with manatees in an ethical setting.

 As any doctor, lawyer or banker knows, issuing instructions is easy, changing behaviour is much, much harder.
 An emotional and financial incentive helps.

 In the Okavango Delta, not only do guides face a lifetime in prison for illegal hunting, they face the backlash from their colleagues and neighbours for harming the industry that supports so many: that of wildlife tourism.

 And on a more disturbing note.
 As the pandemic decimated travel in 2020, the world saw poaching rates rise.
 And now, several formerly recovering species are now on track for extinction.
 In landfills across the globe, plastic aprons, gloves. coffee cups and discarded masks gather.
 The myth that Covid-19 was at least good for the environment may make us feel better in the short term, but it doesn’t stand up to scrutiny.